“We can do almost ANYTHING for two months, right?”

 Jeannie Dees

-Jeannie Dees has been a full-time RVer for four years.
-Jeannie retired early from teaching to pursue the nomadic life with her husband, Erick Young.
-Work camping has been a new experience for them both, but living an adventurous life is not.
-They love to explore new places and meet new people here at home and abroad, and are always excited for what’s around the next bend.
+Jeannie Dees has been a full-time RVer since 2015.
+Jeannie retired early from teaching to pursue the nomadic life with her husband.
+Work camping was a new experience for them both, but living an adventurous life is not.
+They love to explore new places and meet new people here at home and abroad and are always excited for what’s around the next bend.
+These days you will find Jeannie working for the Escapees RV Club as their Digital Content Manager.

 Did you like this post?
 Pin it on Pinterest!